IU-Ultraman/u24-accelerate-basso/readme.md

 # About

 The code in this repo is for the landing page for the U24 Accelerate Basso Study Network Project.
 It is a simple static site with HTML, JS, and CSS.
-The CSS is mainly tailwinds classes.
-It can be hosted on any HTTP server as its starting point is an index.html file.
+The CSS is mainly tailwinds classes, and it can be hosted on any HTTP server as its starting point is an index.html file.

 ## Heritage